PaulBarrere/diffusion-project/README.md

 traiter les données et ne sont donc, ici, que des exemples de ce que l'on peut faire.

 *Light scattering by a single particule is well analitically described (Rayleigh and Mie theories).
-Nevertheless describing the scattering phenomenon through a layer composed of several particles, numerical methods are needed like the Monte-Carlo one using randomness*
+Nevertheless describing the scattering phenomenon through a layer composed of several particles, numerical methods are needed like the Monte-Carlo one using randomness.

-*This project gathers FORTRAN 90 codes that simulate light scattering through a layer of spherical particles between 2 boundless parallel planes.
+This project gathers FORTRAN 90 codes that simulate light scattering through a layer of spherical particles between 2 boundless parallel planes.
 First, *

 ----------------------------------------